Fxztam/setup_pg_adb/livelabs/provision-adb/provision-adb.md

 2. Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.

-    **Note:** You can also directly access your Autonomous Data Warehouse or Autonomous Transaction Processing service in the **Quick Actions** section of the dashboard.

     ![](images/Picture100-36.png)

 3. The following steps apply similarly to either Autonomous Data Warehouse or Autonomous Transaction Processing.
 This lab shows provisioning of an Autonomous Transaction Processing (ATP) database, so click **Autonomous Transaction Processing**.

     ![](images/select_ATP.png)

-4. Make sure your Workload Type is **Transaction Processing** or **All** to see your Autonomous Transaction Processing instances.
-You can use the **List Scope** drop-down menu to select a Compartment.
+4. You can use the **List Scope** drop-down menu to select a Compartment.
 Select your **root compartment**, or **another compartment of your choice** where you will create your new ATP instance.
 If you want to create a new compartment or learn more about them, click [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#three).

-    ***Note** - Avoid the use of the ManagedCompartmentforPaaS compartment as this is an Oracle default used for Oracle Platform Services.*
+    Note: Avoid the use of the ManagedCompartmentforPaaS compartment as this is an Oracle default used for Oracle Platform Services.

-5. This console shows that no databases yet exist.
-If there were a long list of databases, you could filter the list by the **State** of the databases (Available, Stopped, Terminated, and so on).
-You can also sort by **Workload Type**.
-Here, the **Transaction Processing** workload type is selected.

     ![](images/Compartment.png)

-6. You can see your current default **region** in the top, right hand corner of the page.
+5. You can see your current default **region** in the top, right hand corner of the page.
 You can select a different region.
 If you want to create an Always Free ADB, go ahead and select a region where Always Free Resources are available.

     ![](images/Region.jpg)